postmanlabs/postman-docs/_posts/01_postman/09_monitors/2017-05-04-faqs_monitors.md

 ##### **How much data can a monitor send or receive?**

 There is nearly no limit to the amount of data that can be sent or received per request.
 However, large requests or responses take longer to send and receive.
-As a result be sure that you can do everything within the 5 minute time limit.
+As a result, be sure that you can do everything within the 5 minute time limit.

 ##### **How do I troubleshoot problems?**